SoundaryaMangeshgit/Encryption_DecryptionFile/README.md

 # Encryption_DecryptionFile

-The above code asks for user password and encrypts the file using hashing algorithm and later uploads these encrypted files into Amazon S3.
-Later Decrypts the same files from S3 bucket using ComputeSHA256TreeHash Algorithm.
+The above code encrypts and decrypts a video recording , and later checks the encryted and decryted video with checksum obtained from SHA-256 algorithm.